 7. Don’t let your staff share passwords

 Staff should all have their own separate log-ins and passwords.
 They shouldn’t share their passwords with each other.
-This increases the risk of an unauthorised person seeing or reading personal data.
+This increases the risk of an unauthorised person seeing, altering or using personal data.

 8. Send electronic documents securely